tpaau-17DB/vram-helper/README.md

   notify-send -u normal "It works?"
   ```

-  in your terminal - this should send notification that says "It works"
+  This should send notification that says "It works"

 ## Running
   With nvidia-smi and other requirements installed you can run the script by typing: